Updated: May 30

 Ideally, the goal is to emphasize that you’re getting older, and your body is not the same as it once was when you were 18.
 You’re seeing these ED symptoms, and you want to know what is causing them and what you can do to reverse these symptoms and prevent your ED from getting worse.

-Doctors, on average, have about 15 minutes or less with every patient.
-So, whether or not you've got your “few” concerns out, you should watch their body language and lookout for signs that they’re trying to “hurry up” the visit.
+A Doctors visit, on average, is around 15 minutes or less with every patient.
+So, whether or not you've got your “few” concerns out, you should watch your doctor's body language and lookout for signs that they’re trying to “hurry up” the visit.

 If your doctor seems cold, rude, or dismissive of your concerns, then this is a red flag.
 If he or she is distracted by electronics, filling out checklists or updating the system while you are talking is just plain rude.
 If they also interrupt you or have close-ended questions requiring one-worded answers, you’re not being heard.